petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/comparing-publishing-tools.md

 ## Publications

 Publications is a change tracking tool for editing sites and content.
 With it, contributors can create working environments called *publications* where they can make edits without affecting end users (i.e., *production*).
-Each publication is instance scoped and can group changes across multiple sites and asset libraries.
+Each publication is company scoped and can group changes across multiple sites and asset libraries.
 You can also create as many publications as needed for your projects and teams.

 By default, access to a publication is limited to its creator.
 However, creators can invite other members and assign them roles specific to each publication.
 Since publications are independent, contributors can make and publish their changes without affecting one another.
 This frees them up to work on their own timelines and publish their changes when ready.